Neutron Networking

 the baremetal ports assigned to that server and compares each

-baremetal port's local_link_connection
+baremetal port's local_link_connection and physical_network attributes to

 the desired network to determine the correct port to use.